Beetroot Idli and Uttapam is a healthy breakfast or lunch option made using fresh grated nutritious beetroot and Idli batter.

 - Cook it on the other side.

-- You might notice that there are dark spots on the uttapam, they will occur as the brown spots when cooked gets dark because of the beet.
+- You might notice that there are dark spots on the uttapam, they will occur due to the cooking of the beet.